-It is the policy of MASH to ensure Certified Sober Homes and stakeholders grievances are handled respectfully, appropriately, and professionally.
+It is the policy of the Massachusetts Alliance for Sober Housing (MASH) to ensure MASH certified sober homes and stakeholders grievances are handled respectfully, appropriately, and professionally.

-The Formal Grievance Procedure includes, but is not limited to the investigation, validation of compliant, and recommendation of the Grievance Committee as to the standing of the Certified Sober Homes, recommendations and/or disqualification of their sober home certification.
+The formal grievance procedure includes, but is not limited to the investigation, validation of compliant, and recommendation of the MASH ethics committee as to the standing of the MASH certified sober homes, recommendations and/or disqualification of their sober home certification.